ssvlabs/awesome-ssv/RUN_SMART_CONTRACTS_ONLY.md

 Before running the fork, use the [SSV faucet](https://faucet.ssv.network/) and send yourself some SSV.
 You will need it in the next step for your pool manager script to registerValidator.

+- Install Hardhat

+  - `npm install`

 - Start the goerli fork network:

   - `npx hardhat node --network hardhat --fork https://goerli.infura.io/v3/<your id>`

 ENDPOINT = goerli endpoint from Alchemy or Infura